Sinestro38/qosf-qgan/README.md

-# QOSF Project Draft -- qGAN-portfolio-optimization
-go to QGAN.ipynb
+# Exploring the applications of QGANs to model time series data